iamThiagoo/mines-cassino/README.md

 ---

-## ▶️ Rodar a aplicação
+## ▶️ Running the Application

-1. Garanta de ter o Docker e Docker Compose na sua máquina.
+1. Make sure you have Docker and Docker Compose installed on your machine.
-2. Rode todas as aplicações com o comando:
+2. Run all applications with the command:
     ```bash
     docker-compose up -d
     ```
-3. Este comando irá subir todos os containers necessários para rodar todo o projeto
+3. This command will start all the necessary containers to run the entire project

 ---

-## 📊 Estratégia das ODD's
+## 📊 ODD's Strategy
-A estratégia usada para a definição das odds segue o modelo/multiplicador padrão da Stake (casa de aposta usada como consulta).
-Cada número de acertos corresponde a um multiplicador de recompensa.
+The strategy used to define the odds follows the standard model/multiplier of Stake (a betting platform used as reference).
+Each number of hits corresponds to a reward multiplier.

 | Acertos | Odd        | Acertos | Odd        |
 |:------|:------|:------:|------:|